About Me

 My Approach:

-Many of the people I work with are highly capable, thoughtful adults who have learned how to manage, perform, and hold things together — often very well.
-Therapy with me is a space where you don’t have to keep doing that.
+Many of the people I work with are highly capable, thoughtful adults who have learned how to manage, perform, and hold things together, often very well.
+The patterns that bring people to therapy, the managing, the performing, the self-doubt, often developed for good reasons.
+They were strategies, not failings, and understanding them with curiosity and compassion is where meaningful change begins.

-Rather than focusing on symptom management or quick fixes, we make space to explore the experiences, relationships, and inner dynamics that contribute to anxiety, disconnection, or self-doubt.
+Rather than developing tools that address the symptoms but not the source, we make space to explore the experiences, relationships, and inner dynamics that contribute to anxiety, disconnection, or self-doubt.
 Slowing things down allows us to notice patterns, emotional responses, and internal tensions that may have gone unseen or unspoken for a long time.

 Fit matters.

-If you’re hoping for a highly structured or skills-only approach, there may be other clinicians who are a better fit — and I’m happy to help you find those resources.
-I tend to work best with people who prefer reflective, depth-oriented work and want therapy that is thoughtful and emotionally honest — the kind that helps you understand patterns, not just manage them.
+If you’re hoping for a highly structured or skills-only approach, there may be other clinicians who are a better fit, and I’m happy to help you find those resources.
+I tend to work best with people who prefer reflective, depth-oriented work and want therapy that is thoughtful and emotionally honest, that helps you understand patterns, not just manage them.
+If this sounds like the kind of work you are looking for, I encourage you to take the next step.